ISP-SST/sst_archive/docs/LOCAL_DEVELOPMENT.md

     ./manage.py runserver --settings sst_archive.settings.dev --insecure

 That should get the service up and running.
 But you won't see any data since it hasn't yet been ingested into the database.
 To do that, you need to have access to some FITS cubes.

+### Ingesting Test Data

 If you only have access to a couple of FITS cubes you can use the `ingest_fits_cube` Django management command:

     ./manage.py ingest_fits_cube -f <PATH-TO-FITS-CUBE> [--generate-image-previews --generate-animated-previews]

-If you happen to have access to the entire `/storage/science_data` folder on `dubshen` mounted on your local drive then you can use the `ingest_test_data.sh` script.
+If you happen to have access to the entire `/storage/science_data` folder mounted on your local drive then you can use the `ingest_test_data.sh` script.
 Just point the script to the `science_data/` root directory.
 Ingesting all of it and generating all the previews usually takes a few minutes.